yoni2k/google-translate-api/README.md

 # My purpose
 In order to practice the following technical areas:
+ - Using REST APIs
+ - HTTP communication - headers, parameters, authentication etc.
  - Python programming
     - Design of small Python module with multiple ways to be used
-    - Design of testable modules
+    - Design of testable Python class
     - Writing, reading and parsing files
     - JSON parsing and writing
     - Working with `requests` for HTTP communication
-    - Exception handling and throwing
+    - Exception handling and raising
     - User input and parsing
- - Using REST APIs
- - HTTP communication - headers, parameters, authentication etc.
     - PyTest testing - including fixtures and finalizers, redirecting stdin
  - Encodings (UTF-8, Windows Character maps)

 # How it works
-By calling Google Cloud REST API `https://translation.googleapis.com/language/translate/v2`
+By calling Google Cloud Translate REST API `https://translation.googleapis.com/language/translate/v2`

 See details here: https://cloud.google.com/translate/docs/reference/rest/v2/translate

 # Authentication / security
-In order to call Google Cloud Translate API, need a token / API key.
-In order not to commit the keys, and since the token expires every how, see "First time and every hour" setup
+In order to call Google Cloud Translate API, a token / API key is needed based on OAuth 2.0 authentication.
+In order not to commit the keys, and since the token expires every hour, see "First time and every hour" setup

 # Setup
-## Prerequisites
+## Prerequisites on the machine
 1. Python
 2. Git
-3. _On Windows:_ PyCharm IDE or any program that allows to run python programs with UTF-8 encoding
+3. _On Windows:_ PyCharm IDE or any program that allows to run python programs with UTF-8 encoding. _On Linux_ should work as is.

 ## Setup - first time
 1. Clone this Repository